The Wild Wild West: Concept

 The Wild Wild West told the story of two Secret Service agents: the fearless and handsome James West (played by Robert Conrad), and Artemus Gordon (played by Ross Martin), a brilliant gadgeteer and master of disguise.
 Their mission was to protect President Ulysses S. Grant and the United States from all manner of dangerous threats.
 The agents traveled in luxury aboard their own train, the Wanderer, equipped with everything from a stable car to a laboratory.
 James West had served as an intelligence and cavalry officer in the American Civil War (1861–1865) on Grant's staff; his "cover", at least in the pilot episode, is that of "a dandy, a high-roller from the East".
 Thereafter, however, there is no pretense, and his reputation as the foremost Secret Service agent often precedes him.
 According to the later TV movies, West retires from the Service by 1880 and lives on a ranch in Mexico.
-When he retires, Gordon, who was a captain in the Civil War, returns to show business as the head of a traveling Shakespeare players troupe.
+When he retires, Gordon, who was a captain in the Civil War, returns to show business as the head of a troupe of traveling Shakespeare players.

-The show incorporated classic Western elements with an espionage thriller, science fiction/alternate history ideas (in a similar vein to what would later be called steampunk), in one case horror ("The Night of the Man Eating House") and humor.
+The show incorporated classic Western elements with an espionage thriller, science fiction/alternate history ideas (in a vein similar to what would later be called steampunk), in one case horror ("The Night of the Man Eating House") and humor.
 Episodes were also inspired by Edgar Allan Poe, H. G. Wells and Jules Verne.
 In the tradition of James Bond, there were always beautiful women, clever gadgets and delusional arch-enemies with half-insane plots to take over the country or the world.

-The title of each episode begins with "The Night" (except for the first-season episode "Night of the Casual Killer", which omitted the definite article "The").
-This followed other idiosyncratic naming conventions established by shows such as Rawhide, where each episode title began with "Incident at" or "Incident of," and The Man from U.N.C.L.E., where episodes were titled "The (Blank) Affair."
+The title of each episode begins with "The Night" (except for "Night of the Casual Killer" in the first season).
+This followed other idiosyncratic naming conventions established by shows such as Wagon Train (1957–1965), where nearly every episode was titled "The (Name) Story" or "The Story of (Name)"; Rawhide (1959–1965), in which a majority of episode titles began with "Incident"; and The Man from U.N.C.L.E.
+(1964–1968), whose episodes were titled "The (Blank) Affair".